amogh112/deep_learning-systems-project/README.md

-# Deep Learning System Performance Project

-Multi-task compression using pruning
+# Multi-task Learning Model Compression using Pruning

 ## How to run?